Food and inflammation in the body are undeniably connected.

 And increasing your omega-3 fatty acids.
 That means fatty fish like salmon, freshly ground flaxseed and regularly eating walnuts.
 Use the search this site function for more about these foods to reduce inflammation.

 Research shows interestingly that true free range eggs have three times the amount of omega-3; that gets the ratio moving in the right direction.
+Hens that eat primarily corn will cause the same problem; we have taken to rearing our own birds for this reason.
+Chickens in the garden is another whole topic.

 Dark green leafy vegetables are now widely recognised to be anti inflammatory in nature.